 His legal practice has focused in the area of Workers’ Compensation law, spending the first five years of his practice representing injured workers exclusively.
 Additionally, Mr. Haro has had experience in handling complex litigation in the areas of commercial litigation, construction litigation, and tort liability defense.

 Since then until the present time, he has solely dedicated his practice to helping injured workers obtain benefits and protect their rights in the complex and ever-changing Workers Compensation arena, having the distinct advantage of having experience in how insurance companies and employers operate and defend such cases.
-Furthermore, he has had success in litigating claims for Wrongful Termination when Employers have taken adverse employment actions such as harassment, coercion, and termination against injured workers who have attempted to exercise their rights under the Workers’ Compensation law.
 Mr. Haro has successfully represented many thousands of injured workers, obtaining favorable recoveries both prior to and through trial judgments.
 He takes particular pride in being accessible to clients, and assuring that all clients’ issues are addressed.

 He is a member for the Florida Bar and admitted to the Federal Court for the Northern and Southern Districts of Florida.
 Mr. Haro is fluent in Spanish and has lived in South Florida for the past 30 years.